Skip to main content

 • LIGN 180: Language Representation in the Brain

-• LIGN 181: Language Procession in the Brain
+• LIGN 181: Language Processing in the Brain

-2 additional courses from Linguistics or from an approved list from other departments:
+2 additional courses from Linguistics or from the approved list from other departments:

 Please check to see if there are prerequisites for these classes.